BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Where are the files?
 --------------------

-Once Beam Wallet desktop app is installed, the wallet data filers are stored separately from the binaries.
+Once Beam Wallet desktop app is installed, the wallet data files are stored separately from the binaries.

 The locations of all the files are described here: :ref:`Files and locations`